Renewvia-Energy/Renewvia-REC/README.md

 These instructions allow you to view any R-RECs you have in your MetaMask wallet.
 You only need to follow these instructions when you receive your first R-RECs.
 After you complete these steps once, you only need to open your MetaMask wallet to view your R-RECs.

 1. Open your MetaMask wallet by clicking the MetaMask extension icon in your browser.
 Scroll to the bottom of the extension pop-up and click "Import tokens."
 2. Paste the contract address into the "Token Contract Address" field.
-The official R-REC contract address is `0x32d78de00df87c84e09a89cc89ef139152a41be2`.
+The official R-REC contract addresses are located in [contracts.json](https://github.com/Renewvia-Energy/Renewvia-REC/blob/main/contracts.json).
 Note that, if you created your own R-REC contract, that address will be different.
 3. Confirm that the remaining fields have been autofilled and click "Next."
 4. Click "Add Token."